-An evaporative emissions 'charcoal' canister is mounted at the right hand front of the engine bay and is connected to the air space inside the fuel tank via a port in the top plate of the fuel pump assembly.
-The connecting pipe is routed through a roll over shut off valve mounted by the canister, to protect against fuel spillage in case of vehicle inversion.
-The purge port of the canister is routed through a solenoid valve mounted on top of the canister, to a port on the inlet manifold.
+An evaporative emissions 'charcoal' canister is mounted at the right hand front of the engine bay and is connected to the air space inside the fuel tank via the FLVV and fuel pump top plate as previously described.
+The purge port of the canister is routed through a solenoid valve mounted on the inlet manifold, to a port on the intake plenum.
 The evaporative emissions control system prevents untreated fuel vapour from the tank reaching the atmosphere, by absorbing the tank vapour in a bed of activated charcoal in the canister.
-When the engine is running, the engine management ECM opens the purge solenoid valve and allows intake manifold depression to draw fresh air through the canister, purging absorbed fuel from the charcoal, and consuming the resultant vapour in the normal combustion process.
+When the engine is running, the engine management ECU opens the Vapour Management Valve (VMV) and allows intake manifold depression to draw fresh air through the canister, purging absorbed fuel from the charcoal, and consuming the resultant vapour in the normal combustion process.
 In this way, the charcoal bed is 'cleaned' ready to absorb more tank vapour.

-LJ.2 - FUEL FILLING
+LK.2 - FUEL FILLING